swcarpentry/shell-novice/01-filedir.md

 it changes the shell's idea of what directory we are in.

 Let's say we want to move to the `data` directory we saw above.
-We can follow the following series of commands to get there:
+We can use the following series of commands to get there:

 ~~~ {.bash}
 $ cd Desktop